yfgeek/DreamyAdmin/README.md

 This template is based on Bootstrap 4 powered by @yfgeek, which is inspried by AdminLTE and ZIRCOS.

 You can use this template in any where you want.
-It is free to use and don't worry about the copyright issue.
+Don't worry about the copyright issue, it is free to use and publish based on MIT License.